parkeranthonys/shopify2.0/mockups/VIP rewards/NOTES.md

-*Illustration is optional; Not sure how it aligns with rest of the branding/theme*
+- *Illustration is optional; Not sure how it aligns with rest of the branding/theme*
+- *Table background might need to be darker to show up on some screens (looks white on one of mine)*

 ---